DanOlinski/Budget/template-server/README.md

 ## Create the DB
 1. start postgres with the command `startpostgres`
-2. Create a database with the command `CREATE DATABASE <whatever database name you want>;` (be sure to match the database name in the .env file).
+2. Create a database with the command `CREATE DATABASE <whatever database name you want>;` (be sure to match the database name in the .env file), (do not use camel case it will bug the SQL server).
 3. run the command `npm run db:reset` to create the tables and insert data.
 This command is also used to reset the database